BersaKAIN/notes/tech_problems_notes.md

 3. Give the interviewer the opportunity to ask some questions.
 4. Refine the solution.
 5. Give some test cases, also demonstrate that you can think of some outlier input case.
+6. Give some comment for the variables you are naming

 # Problem solving hints